-Also Ishida Mitsunari, an extremely disturbed and violent man with a frightening temper that snaps at any given opportunity; the fans make a point of playing him as a Troubled, but CuteTsundere in desperate need of a good lay from his nemesis Ieyasu (whom Mitsunari makes it his raison d'etre to murder) to put him in his place and turn him into a blushing, fluffy kitten.
+Also Ishida Mitsunari, an extremely disturbed and violent man with a frightening temper that snaps at any given opportunity; the fans make a point of playing him as a Troubled, but CuteTsundere in desperate need of a good lay from his nemesis Ieyasu (whose death is Mitsunari's sole desire), to put him in his place and turn him into a blushing, fluffy kitten.

 Pretty much every yaoi fic ever written involving Final Fantasy VII does this to either Cloud or Vincent.
 Yaoi writers seem to love taking the Iron out of Iron Woobie.

 Pairing a character with Sephiroth is pretty much a guarantee that the character will be Ukefied out the wazoo.
 In less frequent Sephiroth/female character pairings, she is usually reduced to a weepy, ineffectualDistressed Damsel regardless of any canon badassery on her part.
 One exception is when Sephiroth is paired with Genesis.
 Then it's usually Sephiroth who undergoes the Ukefication.